Indinavir: Chemical properties

 Indinavir is a white crystalline powder.
 It is very soluble in water and methanol.
 Each capsule contains sulfate salt in addition to anhydrous lactose and magnesium stearate.
 The capsule shell is made of gelatin and titanium dioxide.
-Its melting point or its temperature of decomposition is 150 - 153 °C at which it starts to emit toxic vapors such as nitrogen oxides and sulfur oxides.
+Its melting point or its temperature of decomposition is 150 – 153 °C at which it starts to emit toxic vapors such as nitrogen oxides and sulfur oxides.

 The drug fits inside the protease, stopping it from functioning normally.
-As a result, structural proteins, resulting from polypeptide products of gag and gag-pol genes, that are necessary for the HIV virions cannot form.
+As a result, structural proteins, resulting from polypeptide products of gag and gag-pol genes, cannot form.
+These structural proteins are necessary for the synthesis of new HIV virions.
 Eventually, the viral load decreases because of the lack of reproduction.

 History

 The official start to its development started in December 1986 when Merck's president, Edward Scolnick, announced that they would start a comprehensive AIDS research program.
 They started a laboratory dedicated to AIDS research in West Point, Pennsylvania and placed Emilio Emini in charge of the laboratory.
-A couple months later on January, 1987, a team of researchers consisting of Emilio Emini, Joel Huff, and Irving Sigal, kickstarted their studies by basing their project off of earlier research on the protease enzyme, renin.
+A couple months later in January 1987, a team of researchers consisting of Emilio Emini, Joel Huff, and Irving Sigal, kickstarted their studies by basing their project off of earlier research on the protease enzyme, renin.
 They were the ones who started the process of research and development into protease inhibitors and its relation to the virus.
 Over a year later, in July 1988, Nancy Kohl, Emilio Emini, et al., published in the Proceedings of the National Academy of the Science about the idea of inhibiting the protease.
-On February, 1989, Manuela Navia, Paula Fitzgerald, et al., published a paper that showed the three-dimensional structure of HIV's protease enzyme.
+In February 1989, Manuela Navia, Paula Fitzgerald, et al., published a paper that showed the three-dimensional structure of HIV's protease enzyme.
 Other researchers claim that this study helped determine the future trajectory of the development of the inhibitor.
-After much research, in March, 1990, researchers under Reider received a patent to synthesize part of L-689, 502 compound.
+After much research, in March 1990, researchers under Reider received a patent to synthesize part of L-689, 502 compound.
 These were similar to existing inhibitors.
 However, it failed safety assessments because of its toxicity.

 Seeing that the research on their drug was heading in the direction of eventually getting it on the market, Merck decided to formulate a community advisory board composed of AIDS activists who would help with the development effort of the drug in March 1991.
 Later on, Merck faced serious backlash from community members who though did not like the pricing and distribution of the drug.